 gtin [gtin]attribute whenever available for your products.
 GTINs help us understand exactly what product you're showing.
 When we understand what you're selling or listing, we can help boost your performance by adding valuable details about the product and serving your Shopping ads and free listings in more relevant ways.
 This also means that your ads and free listings can appear in more places on Google, YouTube and our partner sites.

 Retailers who've added correct GTINs to their product data have seen a 20% increase in clicks on average.

 Match your product data to your landing pages

 Follow landing page requirements to make sure that you meet your customers' expectations.

-- Use product landing pages that show the same product variant as in your Shopping ad.
-It can be a frustrating experience for customers, especially on mobile, to have to select a product variant, like colour or size, on your landing page after clicking on that variant in your Shopping ad.
+- Use product landing pages that show the same product variant that you use in your Shopping ad or listing.
+It can be a frustrating experience for customers, especially on mobile, to have to select a product variant, like colour or size, on your landing page after clicking on that variant in your Shopping ad or listing.

 - Use the same colour names in your product data that appear on your landing page.
-For example, don't change a colour like 'Midnight Sky' to 'Dark Blue'.
-Your account may be disapproved or you may confuse customers if you show a different colour name in your Shopping ad to the one on your product landing page.
+For example, don't change a colour like 'Midnight Sky' into 'Dark Blue'.
+Your account may be disapproved or you may confuse customers if you show a different name of colour in your Shopping ad or listing to the one on your product landing page.